See also our poster with CRL systems.

 CRL Q = N½ k δ

-Momentum transfer for mirror and CRL (figure taken from RXOPTICS that also gives further details).
+Momentum transfer for mirror and CRL (figure is from RXOPTICS).

-Images of the three CRL types are given below.
-As seen in the pictures the CRL systems are typically delivered with a five-way transfocator system offering; pitch, yaw, lateral, vertical and longitudinal motion of the CRL vessel.
+Various CRL types are offered (see pictures to the left).
+CRL systems are typically delivered with a five-way transfocator system offering; pitch, yaw, lateral, vertical, and longitudinal motion of the CRL vessel.

 The systems are generally modular in design and can be scaled relatively freely.
-We also have smaller setups that are typically used for beam collimation, see the bottom most picture.
+We also have smaller setups that are typically used for beam collimation.